JustAnOpossum/Better-Discord-Screen-Share/README.md

 5. Run server.js
 6. Download Better Discord and install.
 7. Extract the client folder into %appdata%/BetterDiscord/Plugins
-8. Use start and stop to control screenshare in chat.
+8. Use "start" and "stop" to control screenshare in chat.

 # Server Options